zerasul/mdbook_en/8backgrounds/backgrounds.md

 We have already been able to start to see our first games; but we are missing the ability to see more color and to play with the different features offered by the Sega Mega Drive.

-One of the most significant sections when working with games, are the backgrounds.
+One of the most significant sections when working with games are the backgrounds.
 These backgrounds are images that we can superimpose, in order to give a sense of depth.
-Sega Mega Drive, allows to work with several backgrounds (or planes), in such a way that we can give them movement or a greater interaction.
+Sega Mega Drive allow us to work with several backgrounds (or planes), in such a way that we can give them movement or a greater interaction.

 In this chapter, we will focus on the use of backgrounds or plans, through SGDK and the use of tools to manage these backgrounds, such as the _rescomp_ tool.